Transcript of the RTÉ Majella Moynihan documentary

 Majella was called to the Garda Training College, in Templemore, Co Tipperary, in 1983 – “It was the most exciting day of my life.”

-This is the full transcript of the RTÉ radio documentary The Case of Majella Moynihan, which details how the Garda hierarchy treated a young, unmarried recruit who became pregnant by another garda recruit in the 1980s.
+This is the full transcript of the RTÉ radio Doc on One: The Case of Majella Moynihan, which details how the Garda hierarchy treated a young, unmarried recruit who became pregnant by another garda recruit in the 1980s.

 Archive: It’s six minutes past nine, you’re listening to Morning Ireland and Peter Driscoll has his review of the morning papers.